Bellmer

-Bellmer GmbH is a company founded in 1842 in Niefern, Germany by Carl Bellmer.
+Bellmer GmbH is a company founded in 1842 in Niefern-Öschelbronn, Germany by Carl Bellmer.
 It is still family-owned with over 600 employees globally.
 Bellmer operates 16 sites around the world but the products are manufactured in Germany and Finland.

 There are two different fields in which Bellmer operates.
 The first part is the manufacturing of paper machines and the second one is separation technology.
 Those machines are used for thickening or dewatering of different suspensions.

 History

 It all began in 1842 when Carl Bellmer purchased a paper mill in Niefern.
 12 paper machines had been produced up until 1862.
 In 1874 the two sons of Carl Bellmer, Emil and Karl Bellmer, continue the family business.
 A few years after that, Karl Bellmer remains the sole proprietor.
 In 1890 Bellmer began to export their machines.